 You can set up billing schedules by state and by policy type by accessing the Edit Billing Schedule dialog box.
-To set up and edit billing schedules, use the following as a guide.

 Select state and policy type for billing schedule